RackPing/api_client_samples/README.md

 * Click on an above folder for your preferred programming language to view the source code.
 * Click on the green Github "Code" button, then "Download zip" to download the complete source code for all languages.
+* unzip and cd to your preferred language folder and follow the language-specific instructions

 ## Documentation